unrealwork/axibase-collector/jobs/examples/file/noaa-mooring/README.md

 The Path field contains a wildcard to match multiple files that provide data in the expected format.

-Default Entity is extracted from file name.
+Default Entity is extracted from the file name.

-The files are copied to success or error directory on completion.
+The files are copied to a success or error directory on completion.

-The parser discard reserved (invalid) values: -999 and -9.999.
+The parser discards reserved (invalid) values: -999 and -9.999.

 ## File